Standards and Guidelines

 - Think about what you’re putting on your web page.
 Include only important information and be clear and concise.
 If you have a PDF or document, can it just live on the website as an actual page or does it need to be a PDF or document?

-- If it’s not ready, don’t include it or don’t publish it.
+- If it’s not ready, don’t or publish it.
 Don’t use “Coming soon…”, “Under Construction”, or any other similar wording.

 - Any content added to the website may be changed by Strategic Communications and Marketing at any time if it fails to meet basic writing style guidelines, visual style guidelines or accessibility guidelines.